Keeping our patients safe is at the heart of everything we do.

 Our mortality rating is ‘as expected’.

-We take a zero tolerance approach to infections and do everything possible to prevent healthcare-associated infections such as MRSA and clostridium difficile (C.diff).
+We take a zero tolerance approach to infections.
+We do everything possible to prevent infections such as MRSA and clostridium difficile (C.diff).

 C.diff is present as one of the ‘normal’ bacteria in the gut of around 5% of healthy adults and in children under 2 years old but rarely causes a problem.
 It can cause illness when antibiotics disturb the balance of the ‘normal’ bacteria in the gut.

 With MRSA many people can have it on their skin or up their nose (called colonisation) without it causing any problems.
 Others can go on to develop more serious infections.
-MRSA can be acquired in the community, therefore all patients who are admitted to our hospitals are swabbed for MRSA to protect themselves and other patients.
+MRSA can be acquired in the community.
+Therefore all patients admitted to our hospitals are swabbed for MRSA to protect themselves and other patients.

 View our latest MRSA statistics here.